umutxyp/MusicBot/README.md

 ## Genius API Setup (Optional)

-MusicMaker uses **web scraping** by default to fetch lyrics from Genius—no API key required!
+Beatra uses **web scraping** by default to fetch lyrics from Genius—no API key required!
 However, if you want **higher rate limits** and **faster responses**, you can optionally add Genius API credentials.

 ### Why Use Genius API?